 We are in a crisis moment in this country, and in Pennsylvania.
 Teachers and school staff are being asked to do more with less.
 Our students are reliant on schools for more services than ever before, but our schools are being financially squeezed.
 I remember sitting in a meeting and being told by an administrator that in terms of scheduling, my primary job function was lunch and recess coverage.
 Imagine how demoralizing that feels as a young teacher who went into the field to make a difference in kids' lives.

 Our inadequate funding system has led to valuable support positions being cut, entire subjects being eliminated from curriculum offerings (especially the arts, physical education, library staff, and counselors), and fewer activities for our students.

 I care passionately about public education.
 I attended PA public schools, earned degrees from two PASSHE schools, and was an active member of my LEA.
 I support unions.
-I am currently working for the Pennsylvania Music Educators Association, continuing my focus on supporting the teachers and students of Pennsylvania, as well as the music programs that are central so many of our school communities.
+I am currently working for the Pennsylvania Music Educators Association, continuing my focus on supporting the teachers and students of Pennsylvania, as well as the music programs that are central to so many of our school communities.
 I have since returned to teaching elementary band in a local school district.

 I want to be a leader in Harrisburg in the fight for protecting and improving public education.
 I believe in the power of early childhood education, career and technical training, as well as affordable public colleges and universities.
 Children are not standardized, and we need to ensure they have the resources they need to choose a career path that works for them.